geuis/easy-router/README.md

 EasyRouter provides methods for routing client-side pages, and connecting them to actions.

-¿Want to create a modern hibrid-app or a website using something like React, Web Components, Handlebars, vanilla JS, etc.?
+Want to create a modern hybrid app or a website using something like React, Web Components, Handlebars, vanilla JS, etc.?
-¿Have an existing Backbone project and want to migrate to a more modern framework?
-Good news, EasyRouter will integrates perfectly with all of those!
+Have an existing Backbone project and want to migrate to a more modern framework?
+Good news, EasyRouter will integrate perfectly with all of those!

 Install it via [Bower](http://bower.io/):
 ``` bash